A step-by-step guide

 Submit an official final transcript from the high school from which you graduated.
 If you received a high school certificate of equivalency, official G.E.D. scores and/or a high school transcript for the years you attended, they are required and will be considered in conjunction with your performance at the college level.
 An official secondary school final transcript must be sent directly from the high school with school seal or stamp affixed.
 Although we require your final high school transcript, we do not need the School Report.

 Please provide a College Report completed by your academic advisor or dean.
 This report tells us if you are in good standing at your current or most recent institution.
-The college report form can be found in the Common Application or Coalition Application.
+The college report form can be found in the Common Application.

 College instructor evaluation

-Two evaluations/recommendations are required.
-Please send a Common Application or Coalition Application evaluation form to each person you intend to use as a reference.
-Recent academic evaluations are more useful to the Board of Admission.
+Two evaluations/recommendations from recent college courses are required.
+Please invite each of your college recommenders to complete your recommendation letters within the Common Application.
+Recent academic evaluations are more useful to the Office of Admission.
 If you have been out of school for several years and are therefore unable to obtain academic evaluations, you may submit one from an employer or a supervisor in community activities where you have worked.
 Evaluations/recommendations from friends and relatives are discouraged.

 The mid-term report must be completed by any applicant who is currently enrolled in courses.
-Please list the courses that you are taking in the current semester on this form and return it to our office immediately following the midpoint of the semester (November 20 or March 20).
+Applicants may self-report their mid-year grades, however if admitted and enrolling, will be required to submit official grades.
+Please list the courses that you are taking in the current semester on this form and return it to our office immediately following the midpoint of the semester (March 25).
 The form gives us a sense of how you’re doing in your current coursework, so ideally it would be filled out closer to midterms.
 If you turn in a form with no grades, it will not be considered in your file.

 4. Standardized tests